 Mangrove apples can be eaten raw, processed, or cooked in juices, jams, and dishes.
 Ripe fruits will fall from the tree and are often cracked.

-The whitish translucent meat inside of ripe fruits is mushy.
-It has a strong, characteristic smell of fermented fruit.
+The whitish translucent meat inside ripe fruits is mushy and has a strong, characteristic smell of fermented fruit.
 Our dog liked it so much that he repeatedly rolled in this gooey pulp.
 Due to the difficulty of separating the seeds from the meat, the fruit is often processed into fruit juice, and the seeds are strained.

 Mangrove apple flowers and fruits are processed into rustic dishes in the Mekong Delta region.
 Its flowers are used for pork- or seafood salads, considered a specialty in Cù Lao Dung district in Sóc Trăng province in the Mekong Delta of Vietnam.

 Ripe mangrove apple fruits are used for sour soups and hot pots.
-The mushy content will be cooked with fish, cabbage, coriander, or other ingredients.
-These soups and hot pots are said to reduce summer heat effectively.
+The mushy content is cooked with fish, cabbage, coriander, or other ingredients.
+These soups and hot pots are said to effectively reduce summer heat.

 Mangrove apple juices and jams are also commercially available in Vietnam for additions to such sour hot pots or as tips for boiled meat.
 For another application, I was informed that coastal people in the Philippines ferment mangrove apples into vinegar.